Plants and animals

 The Eastern Long-necked Turtle lives in freshwater creeks and needs deep ponds to swim and forage, and sandy banks to lay eggs.
 Healthy turtles inform us that creeks are not overly polluted by pesticides and other chemicals, banks aren’t badly eroded and flows are just right.

-Download the Ecological Health Research Study summary to read about how these species will be used as indicators of river health, view the action plan to restore and enhance their habitats, and understand how this all feeds into the mission to make the river swimmable again.
+Read our Parramatta River Catchment Ecological Health Project Report to learn more about how these species will be used as indicators of river health, view the action plan to restore and enhance their habitats, and understand how this all feeds into the mission to make the river swimmable again.